BucoTEC/Quiz/README.md

 ## CI-CD

-The repository at its current state is not configured to deploy to cretin infrastructure but it contains a build and test pipeline ( builds the dotnet application and runs the unit tests ) that triggers on creation of pull request and merge to give basic continues integration advantages to the application
+The repository at its current state is not configured to deploy the code to any specific infrastructure but it contains a build and test pipeline ( builds the dotnet application and runs the unit tests ) that triggers on creation of pull request and merge to give basic continues integration advantages to the application.

 ## Containerization